At VSU, advising is a collaborative, mandatory process designed to help students:

 • Connect with campus support services, such as:

-Our goal is for you take an active role in your academic and social success.
-As a student, you should:
+The advisor's goal is for students to have an active role in their academic and social success.
+Students should:

-• Initiate and maintain regular contact with your assigned advisor
+• Initiate and maintain regular contact with the assigned advisor

 • Schedule and keep advising appointments